wei-wei93/game-hub/README.md

 # Live Site
-This site now can be found at https://game-hub-self-five.vercel.app/
+This site is now live at https://game-hub-self-five.vercel.app/